Cults-3

 http //theamericanreport org/2015/08/19/clues-unlock-obama-id/

-Names, etc: Loretta Deliana Fuddy, Maurice Strong, George Soros, Julius/Ethel Rosenberg, William
+Names, etc: Loretta Deliana Fuddy, Maurice Strong, George Soros, Julius/Ethel Rosenberg, William Remington

 Excerpt: What do a Cessna in the blue waters of the Pacific Ocean, an Islamic cult, a Chicago family, and a

 Soviet spy ring all have in common with a sitting U.S. President?
-The following are the actual events
+The following are the actual events portrayed

-Excerpts from the William Remington FBI file are presented here as well….
+William Remington FBI file are presented here as well….

 After the plane incident it surfaced that Hawaii Department of Health Director Loretta ‘Deliana’ Fuddy, the